310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/sweet_home.md

 {% endbubble %}

 {% bubble Tetora surprised0 %}
-Woah woah, why'd this suddenly become 'bout criticizing me…!?
+Woah woah, why’d this suddenly become ‘bout criticizing me…!?
 You’re not holding back at all, huh?
 The fight must be affecting ya.
 {% endbubble %}

 {% bubble Tomoya sad4 %}